 This is a good height for Med Lush, but Med Fine Green and Med Green can all be mowed at this height.
 The result is a really thick lawn that will need cutting every 3 or 4 weeks.
 Will need less weeding and less watering, and the lawn will generally be used for viewing rather than recreational use.
 Examples are Grassed areas around Aqualandia and Roundabouts.

 Mowing at 1.0" to 2.5"

 This is the most popular height for most peoples lawns.
 Winter Green (Types L,P,F), Med Green, Med Green Compact, Med Lush, Med Fine.
 At this height you will be able to use the lawn for recreational sports and for pleasure.
 The grass will need to be mowed maybe once every 1 to 2 weeks, and will need a moderate amount of water and fertiliser.

 Mowing at below 1.0"

 This is a height that is really reserved for enthusiasts or professionals.
-Med Fine Miniature, Med Fine Dwarf and Med Fine Ultra can all be mowed down to this height.
+Unless you are comitted, have perfectly level gound, and particularly want a putting green finish, then we suggest you save your money and choose something cheaper.
+Med Fine Miniature, Med Fine Dwarf, Med Fine Ultra, Bermuda Princess and Creeping Bent can all be mowed down to this height.
 At this height removing 1/3 of the leaf blade when you mow means that you need a gardener two or three times a week.
 At this height you MUST mow frequently.
 It also means that the surface is level and probably a regime of rolling and aerating will be necessary to keep the surface in tip top condition.
-You will also need to fertilise, probably every 3 weeks and you will need to water much more frequently (how often depends on usage and grass type).
+You will also need to fertilise, probably every 3 weeks and you will need to water much more frequently (how often depends on usage and grass type)